denten-books/plain-text/0-chapter.md

 for parallelisms that, as George Lakoff and Mark Johnson explain, structure one conceptual system in terms of another [@lakoff_metaphors_1980, 3-14].
 Why do we call some software systems "applications" for example?
 The application of what to what?
-Screen textuality manifests itself through a Display medium (LCD) that is at once continuous (Liquid) and discrete (Crystal).
+Screen textuality manifests itself through a **D**isplay medium (LCD) that is at once continuous (**L**iquid) and discrete (**C**rystal).
 How do these physical properties affect our conceptual understanding of the digital text?
 The very notion of the "literary device" further points to a number of mechanisms for textual diffusion.
 Texts move through devices like typewriters and e-book readers and "devices" like consonance and alliteration.
 Application, crystal, device: these familiar metaphors obscure the complexity